BYLAWS

 Section 1 – Officers and Terms of Office

-• Secretary, Treasurer, and Technology Advisor will hold office for two (2) years; all other officers shall hold office for one (1) year from the Annual Spring Conference to the Annual Spring Conference the following year.
+1. Secretary and Treasurer will hold office for two (2) years, along with the four (4) board members elected at-large; President, President-Elect, Immediate Past-President, Conference Coordinator, and Incoming Conference Coordinator shall hold office for one (1) year from the Annual Spring Conference to the Annual Spring Conference the following year.

-• The outgoing President shall automatically assume the responsibilities as Immediate Past President at the conclusion of the business meeting at the Annual Spring Conference of the year following assuming the Presidency.
+3. The outgoing President shall automatically assume the responsibilities as Immediate Past-President at the conclusion of the business meeting at the Annual Spring Conference of the year following assuming the Presidency.

-• In case of resignation, a vote of “no confidence” by a two-thirds vote of the Board of Directors, or death of any officer, the President, with the Board’s approval, shall appoint a member of the Association in good standing to serve the remainder of the term of office.
-(See Article 3, Section 1, D.) Office vacancies shall be filled according to the guidelines set forth in the Constitution, Article 7, Sections 1-5.
+6. In case of resignation, a vote of “no confidence” by a two-thirds vote of the Board of Directors, or death of any officer, the President, with the Board’s approval, shall appoint a WAPED member in good standing to serve the remainder of the term of office.
+(See Article 3, Section 1, D.) Officer vacancies shall be filled according to the guidelines set forth in the Constitution, Article 7, Sections 1-5.

 Section 2 – Duties of the Officers